What’s your biggest fear about home improvement?

 For many people, it’s unknowns that prevent them from taking action or losing sleep once they do.
 Feeling like you’re working in the dark can slow decision-making.

 And, when you boil it down, home improvement projects are nothing more than a series of tiny and massive decisions.
-You wouldn’t be alone if that thought leaves you anxious.
+You’re not alone if that thought leaves you anxious.

 But it doesn’t have to be that way.
 With these tips for managing your home improvement project, you can reduce uncertainty, gain confidence, and, in many cases, save money.